Varieties of contextuality based on probability and structural nonembeddability: Types of quantum contextuality

-Hence I suggest to refine the notion of contextuality by differentiating between two categories, depending on whether the collection of observables, contexts, and pastings \begin{itemize} \item allows a faithful embedding into an extended Boolean subalgebra, or \item does not allow any faithful embedding into an extended Boolean subalgebra. \end{itemize}
+In what follows I, therefore, suggest refining the notion of contextuality by differentiating between two cases, depending on whether the collection of observables \begin{itemize} \item[(i)] violates some constraints on classical probabilities but still allows a faithful embedding into an extended Boolean subalgebra, or \item[(ii)] does not, by any classical means, allow any faithful embedding into some extended Boolean subalgebra. \end{itemize}

+For the sake of this analysis note that maximal collections of (finitely many) mutually co-measurable observables can be ``wrapped up'' into contexts (or blocks or maximal observables) which, from a probabilistic and structural point of view, intrinsically behave classically.
+The respective probability distributions are in accord with Kolmogorov's axioms.
+In particular, the probabilities of mutually exclusive events add up~\cite{Gleason}.